amit-konda/LoRaXLovers/README.md

 ## Performance Metrics (KPIs)

-The system tracks two key performance indicators:
+The system tracks multiple key performance indicators:

+### Retrieval KPIs
 1. **Retrieval Precision**: Measures how many retrieved documents are actually relevant
 2. **Semantic Similarity Score**: Measures how semantically close retrieved docs are to the query

+### Steering Vector KPIs
+3. **Style Adherence Score**: Measures how well generated output matches the intended style (formal, casual, concise, detailed)
+4. **Content Quality Preservation**: Ensures steering vectors don't degrade factual accuracy, coherence, or relevance

 These KPIs are automatically calculated and displayed in the dashboard.
 See `KPI_DOCUMENTATION.md` for detailed explanations.